scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 .. class:: keywords

-   natural language processing, machine learning, topic modeling, okcupid, online dating
+   natural language processing, machine learning, supervised learning, unsupervised learning, topic modeling, okcupid, online dating

 Introduction
 ------------

 The way that people self-present online has broad implications for the relationships they pursue.
-Online dating has become a common way of finding mates, with 22% of 25-34 year olds having used online dating [Pew15]_.
+Online dating has become a more common and more acceptable way of finding mates.
+Almost half of Americans know someone who uses or who has met a partner through online dating and 59% believe online dating is a good way to meet people [Pew16]_.
+Online dating sites or mobile dating apps are used by 27 percent of 18-24 year olds, 22 percent of 25-34 year olds, 21 percent of 35-44 year olds, 13 percent of 45-54 year olds, and 12 percent of 55-64 year olds [Pew16]_.

 Previous studies suggest that the free text portion of online dating profiles is an important factor (after photographs) for assessing attractiveness [Fio08]_.
 Research into the principle of homophily suggests that people tend to associate and bond with similar others and that this principle strongly structures social networks and ties, most prominently by race and ethnicity [McP01]_.
 Perhaps not surprisingly, research suggests that homophily extends to online dating, with people seeking mates similar to themselves [Fio05]_.
-However, it remains unclear if people within a particular demographic group self-present in similar ways when searching for a mate online.
+However, it remains unclear whether people within particular demographic groups, such as sex or ethnicity, self-present in similar ways when searching for a mate online.

 In this paper, we analyze demographic trends in online self-presentation.
 We were interested in learning whether demographic groups are distinct in the ways